Pairing your Apple Watch or iPhone with Walker Tracker

 Here's how to choose the sources that Health uses first:

-- Open Health, then tap the Health Data tab.
+- Open Health, then tap the Summary tab.

-- Tap Data Sources & Access, then tap Edit.
+- Scroll Down until you find Data Sources & Access, then tap it.

 - Touch and hold next to a data source, then drag it up or down in the list.